Tim-Maes/PrintZPL/README.md

 ## Usage

-Run the console application and send a POST request to the controller endpoint.
+Run the console application and send a POST request to the controller endpoint using Postman.

-You can use `CURL`
+Or you can just use `CURL`

 ```curl
 curl -X POST "http://localhost:9001/print/from-zpl" \